yi-jiayu/datamall-sql/README.md

 - Bus routes

 ## Generating the database
 If you want to generate the database using the latest data, you will need a DataMall Account Key.
-Make sure it is an exported environment variable then run `create_db.sh`:
+Make sure it is in an exported environment variable called `DATAMALL_ACCOUNT_KEY` then run `create_db.sh`:

 ```console
 $ ./create_db.sh